 Million Dollar Point Light, Luganville, August 2011

-Blogspot photo copyright FireCat14; permission requested
+Blogspot photo copyright FireCat14; used by permission

 - Lamap Point

 - Date unknown.
 Active(?); focal plane 35 m (115 ft); white flash

 every 10 s.
 Skeletal tower, height unknown, painted white.
 No photo available, and the tower is not seen in Google's satellite

 view.
 Malekula is the second largest island of Vanuatu.
 Located on a headland at the entrance to the bay of Lamap, near the southeastern end of the island.
 Site status unknown.
 Admiralty K4868; NGA 3524.